Stiff self-interacting string near QCD deconfinement point: Quark-antiquark potential at LO and NLO

-For the next to leading approximation, gradual descend of the string tension parameter from 0.045 to 0.041 reduces dramatically the values of $\chi^{2}$ -inlisted in Table~\ref{TableT09NG}- till a minimum is reached at $\sigma a^{2}=0.041$ for a fit interval from $R=[0.5,1.2]$ fm.
-Even so, excluding points at short distance, i.e, considering a fit interval $R \in [0.9,1.2]$, results in a smaller value of $\chi^{2}$ with a shifted minimal at $\sigma_{0} a^{2}=0.039$ as depicted in Fig.~\ref{ChiNG}.

-The fit of the numerical data to the leading order approximation Eq.~\eqref{LO} produce similar reduction in the residuals by excluding short distance points.
-The fits return a minimal of $\chi^{2}$ at $\sigma a^{2}=0.039$ on $R \in [0.5,1.2]$ fm and $\sigma_{0} a^{2}=0.037$ on $R \in [0.9,1.2]$ fm.
-However, the values of $\chi^{2}$ are outstandingly higher than the corresponding returned values considering the next-to-leading approximation Eq.~\eqref{NLO}.

-In spite of some improvements by stretching out the fits to the string's self interactions beyond the Gaussian approximation, the inclusion of the NLO terms does not provide an acceptable optimization for the potential data.
-Nevertheless, higher order terms in the free energy provide fine corrections for the free-parameter $\sigma_{0}\, a^{2}$ interpreted as the zero temperature string tension, i.e, the value returned from fits at $T/T_c=0.8$, or measured at zero temperature~\cite{Koma:2017hcm}.
+In spite of the fit result stretching out the role for the string's self interactions beyond the Gaussian approximation.
+The inclusion of the NLO terms, Eq.\eqref{eq:QQpotential_NLO}, provides a better $\chi^{2}$, limited to a color separation distance $R=0.5$ fm where indications for the validity of the string picture has been reported at zero temperature\cite{Luscher:2002qv}.
+The consideration of the two-loop approximation at $T/T_c=0.9$ finely corrects the free-parameter $\sigma a^{-2}$ interpreted as the zero temperature limit of the string tension for the value measured at $T/T_c=0.8$.

-A probable role that could be played by even higher order terms of the power expansion of NG string action may be discussed in the context of the string tension dependency on the temperature.
-Equation ~\eqref{tensionNG} sets out the the perturbative temperature dependence of the string tension at both the fourth and six powers of temperature.

-In Fig~\ref{TensionT} each theoretical curve is a plot corresponding to the respective order in the NG power expansion.
-A single data point fixes the curve of the string tension corresponding to each temperature.
-A correct string tension behavior versus the temperature would entail that the other data point fall into the same line.

-The measured value of $\sigma a^{2}$ at $T/T_c=0.8$ making use of the fits of LO and NLO approximations are the same within the standard deviation of the measurements.
-We take this value of the string tension as a reference value for the zero-temperature string tension $\sigma_0=0.044$ measured also in ~\cite{Koma:2017hcm}.